 IOWC Associate: Himanshu Prabha Ray

-Himanshu Prabha Ray is a Professor at the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
+Himanshu Prabha Ray is Honorary Professor, Distant Worlds Graduate Studies Programme, Ludwig Maximilian University, Munich and Board Member, Oxford Centre for Hindu Studies, Oxford.
+She is former Chairperson, National Monuments Authority, Ministry of Culture and Former Professor at the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi.
 Her research interests include maritime history and archaeology of the Indian Ocean, the history of archaeology in South and Southeast Asia and the archaeology of religion in Asia.

 As an archaeologist, Professor Ray has participated in excavations at Purana Qila, New Delhi (1971-72 and 1972-73); Mathura (1973-74), Ban Tha Kae, Lopburi Province, Thailand (December 1989); Arikamedu near Pondicherry (December 1990-February 1991); and Mahasthan, Bangladesh (February 1993).
 She has also been involved in exploratory surveys of indigenous boat-building techniques on the Orissa coast (February 1996) and the site of Sanghol in Punjab (2007-9).

-Professor Ray is the recipient of a number of prestigious research awards appointments, including Membership of the Institute for Advanced Study, Princeton (2010 – 2011); Visiting Professor at University of North Texas (April 2009), Concordia University (October – November 2008), and Fondation Maison des Sciences de l’Homme, Paris (May 2008); Senior Visiting Research Fellow at the Asia Research Institute, Singapore (July – September 2007); the Shivdasani Fellow at the Oxford Centre for Hindu Studies, Oxford (October-December 2005); and is the Jawaharlal Nehru University Visiting Fellow in Arts at the University of Sydney, Australia (June 2005).
+Professor Ray is the recipient of a number of prestigious research awards appointments, including Anneliese Maier research award of the Humboldt Foundation (2013 – 2018); Membership of the Institute for Advanced Study, Princeton (2010 – 2011); Visiting Professor at University of North Texas (April 2009), Concordia University (October – November 2008), and Fondation Maison des Sciences de l’Homme, Paris (May 2008); Senior Visiting Research Fellow at the Asia Research Institute, Singapore (July – September 2007); the Shivdasani Fellow at the Oxford Centre for Hindu Studies, Oxford (October-December 2005); and is the Jawaharlal Nehru University Visiting Fellow in Arts at the University of Sydney, Australia (June 2005).

-Professor Ray is also a member of the Board of the School of Social Sciences, the Archaeological Society of India, the Indian Association for Prehistoric & Quaternary Studies, the Indian History Congress and the Indo-Pacific Prehistory Association.
+Professor Ray is also a member of the Archaeological Society of India, the Indian Association for Prehistoric & Quaternary Studies, the Indian History Congress and the Indo-Pacific Prehistory Association.

-- Digital mapping of the archaeological sites of Aihole-Badami-Pattadakal through satellite imagery.
+Digital mapping of the archaeological sites of Aihole-Badami-Pattadakal through satellite imagery.
 JNU has sanctioned a grant under VC's Discretionary Quota for undertaking this work through its University with Potential for Excellence Programme (UPOE) and the Regional Remote Sensing Service Centre - Bangalore.
-A unit of the Indian Space Research Organization is implementing it.
+A unit of the Indian Space Research Organization has implemented it.

 2007 Colonial Archaeology in South Asia (1861-1948): The Legacy of Sir Mortimer Wheeler.
 New Delhi: Oxford University Press.